leason/eason.blog/content/posts/2024/12/averages-for-average-people/index.md

 In my experience an uptick in user complaints very often correlates to a change in the higher percentile values.
 This is because in large datasets you can shift the P99 a lot and only affect the average a little bit.
 Changes in P99 are also often a prelude to a failure in a downstream system because dependencies don't often tolerate large fluctuations in timing or success rate.

-Think about that a bit.
-People don't call and complain when they have an average experience - that means that understanding complaints requires you to look at the non-average values.
-The better you can get at measuring non-average values the better you will understand your users.
+The next time you’re analyzing user metrics, challenge yourself to go beyond averages.
+Use percentiles and distributions to uncover the hidden stories in your data and make better decisions for your users.